hagaybar/RAG/README.md

 # 📚 RAG Email Pipeline Prototype

 This repository contains a modular Retrieval-Augmented Generation (RAG) pipeline designed to extract and process email data, generate vector embeddings, and provide AI-assisted answers using the OpenAI API.
-Currently email data from local outlook client is the only input, the output options should be extended soon.
+Currently email data from local outlook client is the only input, the input options should be extended soon.

 ---